 Our tier-one supply chain is predominantly UK-based, with some material suppliers based in Europe.
-This first-tier supply chain comprises different organisations that vary in the goods and services they provide.
-These can be divided into three main segments: material suppliers; sub-contractors and agency labour; and consultants.
+This first-tier supply chain comprises numerous different organisations that vary in the goods and services they provide and can be divided into three main segments: material suppliers; subcontractors and agency labour; and consultants.